 Natural Landscaping Course

-Click here for the large lot course syllabus.
+Click here for the course syllabus.

 The interactive three-class, two-field trip course emphasizes native plants and sustainable landscape design and maintenance practices.
-Two courses separate courses will be offered.
-A course with classes in Port Hadlock will emphasize large lot landscaping, while one in Port Townsend will have a more urban focus.

 Conservation district manager Joe Holtrop will teach participants how to analyze the unique ecological conditions of their properties and develop site-specific landscape plans designed to meet homeowner needs while being in harmony with the environment.
 Holtrop, who holds master’s degrees in landscape architecture and adult education, has been teaching about sustainable landscaping for over 30 years.
 In addition to his formal education, he draws on his permaculture design training and experience, emphasizing the principle of working with rather than against nature.